Terraform

 security groups policies

-1. Common security groups policy help us to provision common or baseline security groups required in all accounts.
-For example, allowing SSH from only the corporate IP addresses.
+1. Common security groups policy helps us provision common or baseline security groups required in all accounts.
+For example, it allows SSH from only the corporate IP addresses.

-2. Auditing of security groups assists us identity any security groups that do not adhere to the standard that we have created.
+2. Security group audits assist us in identifying any security groups that do not adhere to the standard that we have created.
 These can be security groups with overly permissive or risky rules.
 It is also possible to automatically remediate non-compliant security groups.

-3. An audit usage policy assists in detecting and removing unused security groups.
-It also helps in detecting and merging redundant security groups.
+3. An audit usage policy assists in detecting and removing unused security groups and in detecting and merging redundant security groups.

 AWS Firewall Manager can send issues and alerts to AWS Security Hub for centralized compliance management.